savoga/savoga.github.io/_stats/parametric-tests.md

 A test is *parametric* if its goal is to test parameters of a known/unknown distribution.

+Note: we call *population* the total data from which a *sample* is extracted.
+A statistical test aims at finding information about the distribution the sample is extracted from.

 Procedure:

 1) find the test to perform